anujshashimal/anujshashimal/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Software Engineer at 1BillionTech.
+- 👨🏽‍💻 I’m currently working as a Senior Software Engineer at 1BillionTech.
 - 🏫 Gratuated at SLIIT.
 - 🏆 Blogger [https://anujshashimal456.medium.com](https://anujshashimal456.medium.com).
 - 🌱 I’m currently exploring JAVA with a big interest in JAVA spring with Backend/Cloud development.